AdaCore/spark2014/lrm/source/subprograms.rst

    * for a function which does not have an explicit ``dependency_aspect``, the assumed dependency relation is that its result is dependent on all of its imports;
-   * for a procedure which does not does not have an explicit ``dependency_aspect`` but the subprogram has a proper body, the implicit dependency relation synthesized from the subprogram code will be used.
+   * for a procedure which does not have an explicit ``dependency_aspect`` but the subprogram has a proper body, the implicit dependency relation synthesized from the subprogram code will be used.